 For any Ethernet system, flow control of the packets from end to end is critically important in order to ensure that all packets are delivered error free at their destination.
-Within the Speedster7t devices, the complete system from NAP to SerDes must be considered as a whole in order to ensure error free operation.
+Within Speedster7t FPGAs, the complete system from NAP to SerDes must be considered as a whole in order to ensure error free operation.